-- a.
-Main electronic controller-For two (2) years from the date of first consumer purchase. - b.
-Motors, gear boxes and remote joystick-For one (I) year from the date of first consumer purchase. - c.
-All other original components (such as wheels, upholstery, plastic, rubber parts and painted surfaces)-For three (3) months from the date of first consumer purchase.
+- a) Main electronic controller-For two (2) years from the date of first consumer purchase. - b) Remote Joystick- For one (1) year from the date of first consumer purchase. - c) Motors- For two (2) years from the date of first consumer purchase. - d) Gearboxes- For two and a half (2 1/2) years from the date of first consumer purchase. - e) All other original components (such as wheels, upholstery, plastic, rubber parts and painted surfaces)-For three (3) months from the date of first consumer purchase.